 The Honors Committee will annually select one outstanding student who has agreed to an Honors Contract and grant the student a cash award.

-Eligible students for Outstanding Honors Contract are nominated by their sponsoring instructors and will present their work before the Honors Committee, as well as at an honors conference.
-The recipient must have earned six honors credits from OSU-Oklahoma City with a minimum of a "B" grade in the course.
+Eligible student are nominated by their sponsoring instructor and will present their work before the Honors Committee, as well as at an honors conference.
+The recipient must have earned six honors credits from OSU-OKC with a minimum grade of "B" in the course.
 No student may receive more than one cash award annually.